maksimgm/study_notes/Unix_for_Mac_users.md

 	diff -c oldfile.txt newfile.txt
 #### xargs: Passing argument lists to commands

-xargs= Execute as arguments.
-Parses an input stream into items, then loops through each item in that list and passes it to a command. e.g.
+xargs is short for, execute as arguments.
+Xargs, parses an input stream into items, then loops through each item in that list and passes it to a command. e.g.

 	echo 'file.txt' | xargs wc